 Much like nursing camis, nursing shirts allow you to comfortably nurse without having to remove any clothes.
 Most nursing shirts are designed in a way that allows you to simply separate a piece of fabric to allow easy access to your breast.

 Alternatively, a tunic paired with a nursing camisole can achieve the same effect.
 Additionally, tunics are typically long enough to be used as a nursing cover as well, if you want to use them that way for maximum coverage.
-I found my favorite tunic at Amazon.
+My personal favorite tunic is this one.
 It is soft and comfortable, has a large variety of color options, and I have found it to be a great shirt to wear when I know I will need to nurse in public.

 Breastfeeding Supplies For Nursing